Horsepower Calculator

 What is Horsepower?

 Horsepower (HP) is a unit of power that measures the rate at which work is done.
-It was originally defined by James Watt to compare the output of steam engines with the power of draft horses.
-One horsepower equals 745.7 watts or 0.7457 kilowatts.
-Horsepower is commonly used to measure the power output of engines, motors, and other mechanical devices.
+It was defined by James Watt to compare steam engines with draft horses.
+One mechanical horsepower equals 745.7 watts or 0.7457 kilowatts.
+Horsepower is the standard power rating for car engines, electric motors, and industrial machinery worldwide.

 How to Use This Calculator